 We often hear about our society’s high regard for health professionals, yet most of us rarely know about the weight of their responsibilities to the community just for them to live up to their prestigious titles.
 One particular group of esteemed health professionals we have around are therapists.

 Therapists are licensed medical practitioners who specialise in helping people who are mentally and emotionally disturbed, and provide them with treatment and rehabilitation.
-They use different theories and psychotherapeutic techniques to help their clients improve their cognitive and emotional state.
-Indeed, therapists work wonders not just in the lives of their patients, but also to their families and communities as well.
+They use different theories and psychotherapeutic techniques to help their clients improve their cognitive and emotional states.
+Indeed, therapists work wonders not just in the lives of their patients, but also in their families and communities as well.

 Duties and responsibilities of a therapist

 The COVID-19 pandemic has caused overwhelming stress and panic to everyone.
 People felt lonely, isolated, and anxious.
 The impact of the pandemic on the population’s mental health has led to an even greater need for therapists to deliver mental health care.

 A good therapist will explain the therapeutic process step-by-step along with their preferred method of therapy.
 In addition, this career requires the ability to do the following: